-The perception for the customer is that they are getting a big deal.
-And that is what matters.
+The perception for the customer is that they are getting a big deal, and that is what matters.
 BOGO is one of the best "perception" offers you can use.
 But the beauty of this offer is in its benefit to the retailer.

 While this is only true if your BOGO is a percentage off the second item, it does work.
-And since BOGO is a common offer for customers now, the psychology of the deal is often times the same, meaning BOGO free and BOGO 50% off still make a customer feel like they are getting a great deal.
+And since BOGO is a common offer for customers now, the psychology of the deal is oftentimes the same, meaning BOGO free and BOGO 50 percent off both still make a customer feel like they are getting a great deal.